webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ### ares-inspect

 This command enables Web Inspector or Node's Inspector.
 Each inspector displays the run-time information of a web application or a JS service, respectively.

+{{< caution >}}
+We highly recommend you to use the same version as Chrome/Chromium of webOS OSE.
+Using other versions might cause unexpected errors.

+- To check the Chromium version of your target device, do one of the following:
+    - Execute the `Web Browser` app and go to http://useragentstring.com.
+    - Visit the [Chromium repository](https://github.com/webosose?q=chromium&type=&language=) on webOS OSE GitHub and see `src/chrome/VERSION` file.
+- To download old builds of Chrome/Chromium, visit the [Chromium Project website](https://www.chromium.org/getting-involved/download-chromium).
+{{< /caution >}}

 #### Usages